SoftUni-Internal/interactive-content/EN/03-HATEOAS/02-HATEOAS-Examples.md

 When using HATEOAS, we receive `_links` alongside the payload.

-They describe the reltionship between the User and their related resources.
+They describe the relationship between the User and their related resources.

 The keys (e.g. `self`, `delete`, `update`) describe the action that is performed with the link.